bigtreetech/docs/docs/Panda_Aura_A1mini.md

     <img src=img/PandaAura/install_7_1.jpg width="600"/>

-* Insert the 2-pin plug into the back port.
-(When removing, please apply force at the terminal, do not pull the cable directly.)
+* Connect the 2-pin plug to the port on the back.
+When disconnecting, pull from the plug itself, not the cable.

     <img src=img/PandaAura/install_8.png width="400"/>

-* Locate an unused 4-pin power port on the back of the A1 printer, then insert the other end of the adapter cable's MX3.0 4-pin plug into the printer’s MX3.0 4-pin port.
+* Locate an unused 4-pin MX3.0 power port on the back of the A1 printer.
+Connect the adapter cable's corresponding 4-pin MX3.0 plug to this port.

     <img src=img/PandaAura/install_9.jpg width="600"/>

 #### Powering through Panda Branch Plus

-If you do not wish to power through the printer, or if the printer's MX3.0 port is occupied, you can choose to purchase Panda Branch Plus (sold separately), directly inserting Panda Aura A1's MX3.0 2-pin plug into Panda Branch Plus's MX3.0 port to power it.
+For an alternative power source, or if the printer's MX3.0 port is occupied, you can use the Panda Branch Plus (sold separately).
+Simply connect the Panda Aura A1's 2-pin MX3.0 plug directly into the Panda Branch Plus.

 <img src=img/PandaAura/branchplus.jpg width="600"/>

-### Installation on A1mini Printer
+### Installation on A1 mini Printer

-Panda Aura A1mini Accessories List
+Panda Aura A1 mini Accessories List

 <img src=img/PandaAura/en/list_a1mini.png width="600"/>